 The Johnny Cash Museum

 The ‘Man in Black’ helped make Nashville the music capital through his collaborations with other musicians and his ground-breaking TV hit – the Johnny Cash Show.
-The Johnny Cash Museum is a highlight for all music fans.
+The Johnny Cash Museum is a Nashville highlight for all music fans.

 The son of sharecroppers became part of the Million Dollar Quartet alongside Elvis, Jerry Lee Lewis and Carl Perkins.
-He was also one of music’s most influential songwriters and is the only person to be inducted into the Rock, Country and Songwriter’s Halls of Fame.
+As one of music’s most influential songwriters he is the only person to be inducted into the Rock, Country and Songwriter’s Halls of Fame.

-Monell’s serves family style so ‘enter as strangers and leave as friends’ is the motto.
+Monell’s serves family style, and as their tagline goes, ‘enter as strangers and leave as friends’.
 Breakfast here starts with sweet cinnamon rolls and biscuits and culminates in bacon, fried apples, scrambled eggs, country ham, cheese grits, corn pudding and skillet fried chicken.
 Seriously.

 If you have time to sleep …

 SoBro Guesthouse is just a few minutes away from the buzz of Lower Broadway but it’s peaceful with all the comforts of home.
-From plush bathrobes to record players with 70’s LPs and a full equipped kitchen SoBro is a place to call home – if only for a while.
+From plush bathrobes to record players with ’70s LPs and a fully equipped kitchen, SoBro is a place to call home – if only for a while.

 Book a Club Level suite at Loews Vanderbilt Hotel for the full luxury experience.
 The Concierge Lounge serves a simple but delicious complimentary continental breakfast.
-And after a busy day a wine or beer with elegant hors d’oeuvres in the evening.
+And after a busy day, wine or beer with elegant hors d’oeuvres in the evening.

-The Premium King rooms are spacious with work desk and connectivity panel, a sofa bed and a sumptuous marble bathroom.
-More like a small apartment it’s a chore to drag yourself away to fit in more sightseeing.
+The Premium King rooms are spacious with a work desk and connectivity panel, a sofa bed and a sumptuous marble bathroom.
+More like a small apartment, it’s nearly a chore to drag yourself away to fit in more sightseeing.